Raspberry and pistachio wreath recipe perfect for Christmas and gifting to loved ones! Easy to make, impressive and delicious.

 To make the jam:

 - Add all ingredients to a small saucepan and bring it to a boil for 5 minutes.
 Stir while mashing the raspberries.
 Reduce to a simmer for another few minutes or until the raspberries have broken down.
-The mixture is ready when it's thick and sticky.
+The final mixture should be like a thick very thick and sticky paste (the thicker, the better).
+It should keep shape and 'stick' to a spoon almost like frosting or buttercream.
 Remove from the heat and cool.

 To make the dough:

-- Combine all ingredients (and optional add-ins) in a large bowl or stand mixer and mix until it comes together.
-Knead the dough for 5-10 minutes or until the dough becomes soft, stretchy and comes away from the side of the bowl.
-If the dough continues to stick, add a little more flour and knead again.
-If the dough is a little dry, add a dash of milk and knead again.
+- Add all ingredients (and optional add-ins) in a large bowl or stand mixer and mix until it comes together.
+Knead the dough for 5-10 minutes or until the dough becomes soft and stretchy.
+The dough should be tacky but shouldn't stick to the side of the bowl.
+If the dough is sticky, add a little more flour and knead again.
+If the dough is dry (where cracks are showing on the surface), add a dash of milk and knead again.

 - Dust a clean surface with flour.
 Roll out the dough into a rectangle shape around 25 x 45 cm large (10 x 20 inch).
 Spread the cooled jam onto the dough so it's close to the edge.

-- Starting from the long side of the dough, roll it into a tube.**** Use a sharp knife to cut the tube in half length ways creating two long 'strips' of pastry.
+- Starting from the long side of the dough, roll it into a tube (note 5).
+Use a sharp knife to cut the tube in half length ways creating two long 'strips' of pastry.
 Carefully twirl the two halves together.

-- Placethe dough on a lined baking tray.
+- Place the dough on a lined baking tray.
 Connect the two ends of the dough together to form a wreath.
-Cover the wreath and let it rest in a warm place for at least 30 minutes or until increased in size by at least 20%.
+Cover the wreath and let it rest in a warm place for at least 1 hour or until increased in size by at least 20%.
 You can also let the wreath rest in the fridge overnight.

 Baking the wreath: